 Depression affects an estimated 18 percent of American women.
 It affects nearly twice as many women as men, and research suggests this may be due to certain biological, hormonal and social factors that are unique to women.

 Women who are depressed are more than two times more likely to experience sudden cardiac death than women who are not.
-While the exact relationship between depression and cardiovascular disease (CVD) is not clear, researchers do know that even mild forms of depression or its symptoms increase the risk of heart disease in women by two to three times.
+While the exact relationship between depression and cardiovascular disease (CVD) is not clear enough yet, researchers do know that even mild forms of depression or its symptoms increase the risk of heart disease in women by two to three times.

 In addition, depression and the feelings that often accompany it, such as anxiety, anger, stress and loneliness, can trigger physiological changes in the body that increase the risk to the heart.
 When a person is feeling stressed, the body releases more of the stress hormone cortisol, which has been linked with an increased risk of heart disease and heart attacks.